-- Giving recognition: each year, faculty choose one of their own to be honored as Distinguished Professor of the Year; staff choose two of their own, who are at least in their second year of employment at Lander, to receive the Staff Excellence Awards. - Offering flexible work schedules: to help employees achieve a better work/life balance.
+- Giving recognition: each year, faculty choose one of their own to be honored as Distinguished Professor of the Year; staff choose two of their own, who are at least in their second year of employment at Lander, to receive the Staff Excellence Awards.
+In addition, the Mary Frances Poole Alston Award is presented annually to a member of the faculty or staff who provides positive visibility for Lander University throughout the state of South Carolina, the United States, and the world, demonstrates effective and excellent work habits, displays a positive attitude and genuine interest in co-workers and promotes harmony and teamwork in the workplace. - Offering flexible work schedules: to help employees achieve a better work/life balance.
 This also includes telecommuting which allows an employee to work at home or at another satellite location (which is linked, usually electronically, to a central office) during all or some portion of the workweek.
 S.C.
 Code 8-11-15(B) of the South Carolina Code of Laws authorizes state agencies to utilize telecommuting for greater workplace efficiency. - Facilitating professional development: through Faculty Development Grants (Table 7.4.2), Staff Development Grants (Table 7.4.3) and Tuition assistance. - Continuing Lander traditions: such as the Linen and Lace Tea for the women of Lander hosted by the First Lady, Homecoming, Academic and Student Life Banquet, Athletic Banquet, Scholarship Banquet, Parent's Day, Welcome Week, State of the University Address. - 8.
 How do your workforce education, training, and development address your key organizational needs?
 How do you encourage on the job use of new knowledge and skills?
 Workforce education focuses on strengths, rather than on limitations, in order to fully develop the talents and skills we have.
-In addition, University employees who wish to drive fleet or leased vehicles are required to take a Defensive Driving Class and a refresher course every three years.
-All operators of service carts-electric or gas powered-must be trained in cart operation.
-(Chart 7.6.c.2) - 9.
-How do you evaluate the effectiveness of your workforce and leader training and development systems?
-Formal, written evaluations of all training programs are conducted to determine the effectiveness of each and to solicit suggestions for other relevant training opportunities. - 10.
-What formal and/or informal assessment methods and measures do you use to obtain information on workforce well-being, satisfaction, and motivation?
-Annual Faculty and Staff Satisfaction surveys and Exit Interviews are the primary means used to determine the level of employee satisfaction. - 11.
-How do you use workforce satisfaction assessment findings to identify and determine priorities for improvement?

-The President's Council reviews the results of the annual Faculty and Staff Satisfaction surveys and then set appropriate priorities and determine courses of action needed.

-12. How do you maintain a safe, secure, and healthy work environment?
+In addition, University employees who wish to drive

+- fleet or leased vehicles are required to take a Defensive Driving Class and a refresher course every three years.
+All operators of service carts, electric or gas-powered, must be trained in cart operation (Chart 7.6.c.2). - 9.
+How do you evaluate the effectiveness of your workforce and leader training and development systems? - Formal, written evaluations of all training programs are conducted to determine the effectiveness of each and to solicit suggestions for other relevant training opportunities. - 10.
+What formal and/or informal assessment methods and measures do you use to obtain information on workforce well-being, satisfaction, and motivation? - Faculty and Staff Satisfaction surveys and Exit Interviews are the primary means used to determine the level of employee satisfaction. - 11.
+How do you use workforce satisfaction assessment findings to identify and determine priorities for improvement? - The President's Council reviews the results of the Faculty and Staff Satisfaction surveys and then set appropriate priorities and determine courses of action needed. - 12.
+How do you maintain a safe, secure, and healthy work environment?
 (Include your workplace preparedness for emergencies and disasters.)